robin-rpr/calos/doc/faq.rst

 So what can you do?
 There are a few options:

-* We recommend simply using the :code:`--join` family of arguments to :code:`ch-run`.
-This puts a group of :code:`ch-run` peers in the same namespaces; then, the system calls work.
-See the :doc:`ch-run` man page for details.
+* We recommend simply using the :code:`--join` family of arguments to :code:`clearly run`.
+This puts a group of :code:`clearly run` peers in the same namespaces; then, the system calls work.
+See the :doc:`clearly run` man page for details.

 * You can also sometimes turn off single-copy.
 For example, for :code:`vader`,